-205. Summary convictions
+205. Summary offences; time limit for prosecutions

 All offences against this Act which are not crimes shall be punishable on summary conviction, and a prosecution for any such offence may be commenced within 12 months after the offence was allegedly committed.